turbot/steampipe-docs/docs/reference/overview.md

 ---
-title:  Steampipe Cloud Reference
+title:  Steampipe Reference
 sidebar_label: Reference
 ---

-# Steampipe Cloud Reference
+# Steampipe Reference

 When all else fails, read the manual...